 VR Games Are Getting Better

 When writing our VR report last year, we pointed out that VR was still struggling for top-quality titles, relying on VR ports of popular games like Skyrim, Doom and Fallout 4 to get attention.

 Fast forward to 2019, and that’s all changed, with the last year being indisputably the best for VR games development.

 Dedicated VR games like Beat Saber, Tetris Effect and Moss all did interesting things with the medium, successfully adapting existing genres like the 3D platformer, rhythm-action game and, well, Tetris, into a convincing VR framework.

 The cheapest “premium” option, PSVR, continues to dominate on this front however.
 It not only tends to get the best titles you see on other platforms, but is also now graced with excellent exclusives like Astro Bot, Farpoint, Derecine, and gritty gangland shooter Blood & Truth.
 In terms of developer support, Sony still seems well ahead of the curve, even if the PSVR hardware is pretty dated compared to other options.

-Also, both Oculus and HTC have now released cheaper “standalone” versions of their VR headsets in the forms of the Oculus Go and HTC Vive Focus.
-Both these headsets are wireless and don’t require a computer but are less powerful and confined to mobile-level gaming catalogues rather than PC.
+Alongside continuing price drops and newer versions of PC-dependent headsets, Oculus and HTC have been making cheaper “standalone” versions of their VR headsets in the forms of the Oculus Go and HTC Vive Focus.

 The following are the main VR headsets you need to know about.